JuliaDynamics/DiscreteEvents.jl/docs/src/manual/intro.md

 Julia *functions* or *expressions* are scheduled as events on the clock's time line.
 In order to not be invoked immediately,

-- event functions must be stored in a [`fun`](@ref) and
+- event functions must be stored in a closure or in a [`fun`](@ref) and
 - event expressions must be [quoted](https://docs.julialang.org/en/v1/manual/metaprogramming/#Quoting-1) with `:()`.

-Event functions in a `fun` can get 1) values, variables or 2) symbols, expressions or even other `fun`s as arguments.
-The 2nd case arguments are evaluated not till event time before they are passed to the event funtion.
+Event functions in a `fun` can get 1) values, variables or 2) symbols, expressions or function closures or other `fun`s as arguments.
+The 2nd case arguments are evaluated not till event time before they are passed to the event function.

 Several functions and expressions can be scheduled as events combined in a tuple.

 !!! warning
     Evaluating expressions or symbols at global scope is much slower than using functions and gives a one time warning.
 See [Performance](../performance/performance.md).
 This functionality may be removed entirely in a future version.
 (Please write an [issue](https://github.com/pbayer/Simulate.jl/issues) if you want to keep it.)

 ### Timed events